 A continuation of MUS 225 and 226.
 Focuses on a wide range of musical styles from the Renaissance to the present.
 More complex chords and larger forms such as the fugue, rondo, theme and variations, and sonata are studied.
 Various strategies to analyze musical compositions are investigated.
-Postimpressionist and serial composition techniques are included.
+Post-impressionist and serial composition techniques are included.
 Theoretical analysis and study are accompanied by parallel exercises in sightsinging and ear training.
 Prerequisite: MUS 325 with C or higher.
-Offered spring of even-numbered years.
+Offered each spring.